sksamuel/scrimage/README.md

 more "serious" image application - such as face recognition or movement tracking.

-A typical use case for this library would be creating thumbnails of images uploaded by users in a web app, or resizing a set of images to have a consistent size, or applying a grayscale filter in a print application.
+A typical use case for this library would be creating thumbnails of images uploaded by users in a web app, or resizing a set of images to have a consistent size, or optimizing PNG uploads by users to apply maximum compression, or applying a grayscale filter in a print application.

 Scrimage has a consistent, idiomatic scala, and mostly immutable API that builds on the java.awt.Image methods.
 I say mostly immutable because for some operations creating a copy of the underlying image